Cooking Gorgeous

 • Honey - It adds natural sweetness and a slight floral note, complementing the other ingredients.
 Honey also helps in binding the filling and adds moisture, ensuring the naan doesn't dry out.

-How to Make Peshwari Naan?
+How to Make Peshwari Naan

-Preparing the Dough for Naan
+Prepare the Dough for Naan

-Pour the lukewarm water, yeast, and half of the flour together in a large bowl.
+Pour the lukewarm water, yeast, and half of the flour into a large bowl.
+Mix everything together, cover the bowl, and leave it to rest in a warm place for 30 minutes.

-flour, yeast and water are mixed in a bowl
+Flour, yeast and water are mixed in a bowl.

-Gently squeeze the dough a few times, then cover the bowl with cling film or a clean damp kitchen cloth.
-Let it rise for an additional 15 minutes.
+Add 2 teaspoons of melted ghee or butter and rub it over the dough.
+Gently squeeze the dough a few times, then cover the bowl with cling film or a clean, damp kitchen cloth.
+Leave it to rise for another 15 minutes.

 Prepare the Filling